OV00VO/restaurant/README.md

 #### Unit Database Testing:
 Unittest (built-in with Python) or pytest Unit tests focus on individual functions and modules, ensuring they behave as expected with various inputs.
 For this project
-PyTest was used, but not all with success in all functions, there was database access issues and some functions and test had to be removed due to not compatible, but also that in some cases I could not find the proper information for a solution and a manual testing method was instead used in some cases.
+PyTest was used, but not all with success in all functions, there was database access issues and some functions and test had to be removed due to not compatible, but also that in some cases I could not find the proper information for a solution and a manual testing method was instead used in most cases.

 * Unittest
 https://docs.python.org/3/library/unittest.html